kkirchheim/pytorch-ood/paper/paper.md

 affiliations:
   - name: Otto-von-Guericke University Magdeburg, Germany
     index: 1
-date: 14 April 2026
+date: 15 April 2026
 bibliography: paper.bib
 ---

 # Summary

-Out-of-Distribution (OOD) detection is a central problem in modern machine learning, especially in safety-critical settings where predictive systems must recognize when an input when an input no longer follows the training data distribution @yang2021generalized.
-Although the field has developed rapidly, practical experimentation remains fragmented.
+Machine learning models can produce unreliable predictions when they encounter data that differs from what they were trained on.
+Detecting such cases - commonly referred to as out-of-distribution (OOD) detection - is particularly important in safety-critical applications [@yang2021generalized].
-Implementations are often tied to individual papers, method interfaces vary considerably, and evaluation protocols can be difficult to reproduce.
+Despite rapid progress in the field, practical experimentation remains fragmented.
+Implementations are often tied to individual papers, interfaces differ across methods, and evaluation setups can be difficult to reproduce.
-`pytorch-ood` aims to address this problem by providing a unified, research-oriented software library for OOD detection in the PyTorch ecosystem @paszke2019pytorch.
-The package combines a broad collection of detectors, training objectives, datasets, pre-trained models, and evaluation utilities behind a consistent interface, thereby reducing engineering overhead and making controlled comparisons easier to conduct.

-The library is designed for researchers who need both breadth and modularity.
-Rather than focusing on a single benchmark or a narrow family of methods, `pytorch-ood` aims to provide a reusable framework for OOD detection research.
+`pytorch-ood` is a Python library that provides a unified framework for OOD detection in the PyTorch ecosystem [@paszke2019pytorch].
+It brings together a broad range of detection methods, training objectives, datasets, pre-trained models, and evaluation tools under a consistent interface.
+This allows users to apply different methods, compare them under shared conditions, and integrate them into existing workflows with minimal additional code.
-The library is accompanied by extensive documentation and unit tests, supporting reliable reuse and facilitating reproducible experimentation.
+The library is designed to support flexible experimentation rather than a single fixed benchmark.
+It is accompanied by extensive documentation and unit tests, enabling reliable reuse and facilitating reproducible research.

 # Statement of need